 When I look at this door, I see all our memories.
 I know without a shadow of a doubt that my Grandma’s patience, instructions, praise, and encouragement are why I am here this very moment sharing this with you.
 This vintage door will accompany me in my office as a reminder of where it all started.
 Because of you.

 No, it’s not the usual furniture makeover but why not use a vintage door as home decor.
 The best of Flea Market decor with decoupage paper!
 AND… if you loved this makeover, I added tissue paper to a vintage dresser too.
 CLICK HERE to see how tissue paper created a vintage feel with some depression glass knobs.
+And if you love antique doors, you’ll love this chippy makeover.

 So, what do you think?
 I’d love to hear from you.
 Tell me about your experiences with unusual makeovers.
 Inspire me!
 I’m always looking for new and unusual ideas.
 The unexpected! 🙂